 Presentation of Elected Officials

-A Rosemerite since 1980, Eric Westram has three daughters and three grandchildren.
+A Rosemerite since 1980, Eric Westram has three daughters and five grandchildren.
 He was elected as a Town Councillor of Rosemère for three consecutive terms of office.
 In this capacity, he was in charge of various important matters and sat on several decision-making committees.
-With his Bachelor's degree in Economics, he pursued a flourishing career in sales for 35 years, within the industrial sector.
+With his Bachelor's degree in Economics, he pursued a flourishing 25 years career in the pulp and paper industry and 10 years in the industrial sector (sales and sales management).
 As a resident, he served as a soccer coach for 33 years—a commitment that earned him the title of Volunteer of the Year for three separate years.
 Mayor Westram's distinguishing features: his attentive listening, his leadership and his desire to be close to residents.

 A Rosemerite for the past seven years and mother of two children, Marie-Hélène Fortin is an actress and musician, having graduated from the National Theatre School of Canada.
 With her in-depth knowledge of the cultural community, she has performed in a number of theatre and television productions and is one of the founding members of the Mes Aïeux group.
 She has been involved in Rosemère community life and, in particular, in the Fondation Viva Musical'pha and the Tylee… marécage enchanté / “Tylee… the enchanted marsh”project.
 A committed artist, she believes in a team's complementary driving forces to rally the community together and carry out unifying projects.